Martin Wolf: ‘Democracy will fail if we don’t think as citizens’ - Businessday NG

 Changes for the workforce

 Far more important has been technological change.
-Particularly significant has been rapid productivity growth in manufacturing, as Martin Sandbu argues in.
+Particularly significant has been rapid productivity growth in manufacturing, as Martin Sandbu argues in The Economics of Belonging.
 Also important has been the rising demand for skilled labour relative to unskilled labour.

 The decline of manufacturing as a source of employment has had adverse effects on towns and regions in which they were concentrated.
 When factories close or lay off a large proportion of their workforce, the wider local economy is also adversely affected.
 Such “left behind” regions have become a crucial element in the coalitions of the disaffected.
 Meanwhile, cities, especially the great metropolises, are dynamic hubs for educated people and new activities, as Oxford university economist Paul Collier has noted.

-The global financial crisis was the outcome of financial liberalisation in the context of rising macroeconomic imbalances, as argued by Matthew Klein and Michael Pettis in.
-The most important outcomes were the sudden economic collapse, the rescues of the financial system, the subsequent emphasis on curbing government spending, and the post-crisis slowdown of economic growth.
+The global financial crisis was the outcome of financial liberalisation in the context of rising macroeconomic imbalances, as argued by Matthew Klein and Michael Pettis in Trade Wars are Class Wars.
+The most important outcomes were the sudden economic collapse, the rescues of the financial system, the subsequent emphasis on curbing government spending and the post-crisis slowdown of economic growth.
 In the eurozone, this was exacerbated by the way in which creditor countries lectured the strugglers on their alleged irresponsibility.

 Mr Trump became president of the US and Mr Johnson became prime minister of the UK because of their success in incorporating the resentment of those “left behind” into their conservative coalitions.
 This, in turn, was partly a reaction of large parts of the old working classes to the transformation of the traditional parties of the left (Labour and Democrats) into ones more representative of university-educated cosmopolitan voters, and ethnic and cultural minorities.